roybrown77/wu-tang-react-node-template/README.md

 4. cd ../../
 5. npm start

-Please listen to Wu-Tang Clan's 'Nothing to $%#@ Wit' as it will enhance your coding experience. :D
+Please listen to Wu-Tang Clan as it will enhance your coding experience. :D